Kellel/interview-questions/README.md

 ### Goals
 1. All unittests in `python debug.py` should pass
+2. You shouldn't only need to modify `cache.py`
-2. Execution time of `python debug.py` should be less than a second
+3. Execution time of `python debug.py` should be less than a second